Miss Fortune (band): History

 Sawyer published a statement on November 14 providing court records showing the singer was exonerated on all charges and would remain as the lead vocalist of the band moving forward.
 The band was not invited back onto the label.

 In November 2016, the band released a stand-alone single called Die for You which would feature Luke Holland on drums, produced by Cameron Mizell.

-In April 2017, the band released a music video, which has since been deleted, of their single 'The Bottom' produced by Cameron Mizell.
-The same month, Michael Skaggs and Nick Taylor departed the band for personal reasons.

 In March 2018, Mikey Sawyer announced the band had signed to We Are Triumphant for their LP mixtape "How The Story Ends", which came along with singles "The Hype You Stole", "3rd Degree", and "Hit the Road", before releasing the full studio album July 27, 2018.

-Also, sometime in 2018, the group released a track called "When The Lights Go Out", but the track got deleted on all platforms and is no longer available.

 In January 2019, the band released their cover of Post Malone's "Sunflower" as part of the We Are Triumphant cover album, Got You Covered, Vol. 3.

 In July 2019, Miss Fortune announced they were recording their self-titled LP with producer Andrew Wade.
 The first single 'Hearts on Fire' surfaced on December 5, 2019.
-Sawyer announced that he had an enlisted a new group to record the album including Hoi Wai Raphael Lam on guitar, Rufus Mann on bass, and Christopher Alemndarez on drums.
+Sawyer announced that he had an enlisted a new group to record the album including Hoi Wai Raphael Lam on guitar, Rufus Mann on bass, and Christopher Almendarez on drums.
 'Fentanyl' was released with an animated music video on January 24, 2020, announcing their new album 'Miss Fortune' would be released April 3.
 The final single 'Laugh at My Lessons' from the self-titled album was released March 13, 2020.

 On June 26, 2020, they released a cover of The Offspring's song "The Kids Aren't Alright" as part of their acoustic full-length "Cruel Summer", announcing the band had signed to We Are Triumphant for a one off acoustic EP.

 On February 5, 2021, Miss Fortune published a song called "The Day The Sun Died" as a teaser to an upcoming album coming later in the 2021 year.

+Later that year, Sawyer added Binot "BNO" Grigio to the lineup on lead guitar, debuting the new member via social media posts in 2022.

+On May 26, 2023, the band released a new full-length album, Gravity's Rainbow, following several singles which were featured on the album.

+The band released two singles in 2024, "I Ain't Afraid of No Ghostwriter", and "My Apologies Pt.
+3".